dirkgroenen/mopidy-mopify/pre-work/docs/mainideas.md

 ---------
 Features that should included be definitly in the new Mopify:

-* Radio mode - Create a queue based on the given artist, album, track or genre (echonest)
+* Radio mode - Create a queue based on the given artist, album, track, genre or mood (echonest)
 * Artist information
 * Rich album/artist graphics
 * Playlists
+* Discover new music - charts etc.
 * Improved searching with Spotify
 * Consider if it still has to be spotify only.
 Will have impact on the 'improved searching with spotify' item.
 * Use the spotify api to edit playlists (if possible with redirect_uri)